rerost/jump-history/README.md

 - **Show Navigation Tree**: Run the command `Jump History: Show Navigation Tree` from the Command Palette
 - **Reset Navigation Tree**: Run the command `Jump History: Reset Navigation Tree` from the Command Palette

+The navigation tree is displayed in the Output panel under the "Jump History" channel.

 ## Requirements

 - Visual Studio Code 1.60.0 or higher